-• Sukhothai (central Thailand): Founded in the 13th century, Sukhothai ("Dawn of Happiness") was the capital of the first unified state in what is today Thailand.
+- Sukhothai (central Thailand): Founded in the 13th century, Sukhothai ("Dawn of Happiness") was the capital of the first unified state in what is today Thailand.
 Its borders grew to include parts of Burma to the west and extended as far as Luang Prabang to the east.
-Now a UNESCO World Heritage Site, the Sukhothai Historical Park encompasses the ruins of the former royal palace as well as over 20 temples.
+Now a UNESCO World Heritage Site, the Sukhothai Historical Park encompasses the ruins of the former royal palace as well as more than 20 temples.
 Best enjoyed from the seat of a bicycle and in combination with a trip to nearby Sri Satchanalai.
-See chapter 4.

-- Wat Xieng Thong (Luang Prabang, Laos): The glittering Xieng Thong, built in 1560, sits grandly on a peninsula jutting into the Mekong River.
+See chapter 4. - Wat Xieng Thong (Luang Prabang, Laos): The glittering Xieng Thong, built in 1560, sits grandly on a peninsula jutting into the Mekong River.
 The facades of two of its buildings are covered by glittering glass mosaics; another building contains an ornate chariot with the heads of seven dragons and the remains of a king.
 About a dozen English-speaking monks roam the premises; all are excellent conversationalists.
 See chapter 5. - Plain of Jars (Xieng Khouang, Laos): How did hundreds of huge stone urns, some measuring 2.7m tall (9 ft.), come to be placed on a few meadows in northern Laos?
 No one really knows, and that's what's fun here.
 The most prevalent explanation is that the urns were made by prehistoric folks in the area about 2,000 years ago to be used as sarcophagi, but there's lots of room for conjecture.
 See chapter 5. - Tomb of Khai Dinh (Hue, Vietnam): Khai Dinh was an egotistical, eccentric emperor who was bad for the people of Vietnam but great for the tomb he left behind.
 A gaudy mix of Gothic, baroque, and classical Chinese architecture, the exterior is remarkable.
 The stunning interior is completely covered with intricate glass and ceramic mosaic work.
-See chapter 6. - Cao Dai Holy See Temple (Tay Ninh, north of Ho Chi Minh City, Vietnam): This is the spiritual home base of the Cao Dai religion, a faith characterized by philosophical inclusion and influence gathered from all beliefs, including the world's great scientists and humanitarians.
+See chapter 6.

+- Cao Dai Holy See Temple (Tay Ninh, north of Ho Chi Minh City, Vietnam): This is the spiritual home base of the Cao Dai religion, a faith characterized by philosophical inclusion and influence gathered from all beliefs, including the world's great scientists and humanitarians.
 Its headquarters is like a fantasyland of colored mosaic and elaborate painting.
 Followers are dressed in colorful robes during the picturesque daily procession.
 It's quite unique.
-See chapter 6.

-- Angkor Wat (Cambodia): One of the world's man-made wonders, Angkor Wat is the Disneyland of temples in Asia.
+See chapter 6. - Angkor Wat (Cambodia): One of the world's man-made wonders, Angkor Wat is the Disneyland of temples in Asia.
 This ancient city was known to the Western world only in myth until it was rediscovered and hacked free of jungle overgrowth in the late 1800s.
 The magnificent temples are arrayed over a 97-sq.-km (37-sq.-mile) compound that dates from the rise and fall of the mighty Angkor civilization (A.D.
 802-1295).
-A visit here is unforgettable.
 See chapter 7. - Thian Hock Keng Temple (Singapore): One of Singapore's oldest Chinese temples, it is a fascinating testimony to Chinese Buddhism combined with traditional Confucian beliefs and natural Taoist principles.
-Equally fascinating is the modern world that carries on just outside the old temple's doors.
 See chapter 8. - Jame Mosque (Kuala Lumpur, Malaysia): Built at the central point of the city, this is one of the oldest mosques in Kuala Lumpur.
-It is the heart of Malay Islam, as evidenced by the Muslim shops, eateries, and daily activities carried on in the streets surrounding it.
-See chapter 9. - Jalan Tokong (Malacca, Malaysia): This street, in the historic heart of the city, has a Malay mosque, a Chinese temple, and a Hindu temple living peacefully side by side-the perfect example of how the many foreign religions that came to Southeast Asia shaped its communities and learned to coexist in harmony.
+It is the heart of Malay Islam.
+See chapter 9. - Jalan Tokong (Melaka, Malaysia): This street, in the historic heart of the city, has a Malay mosque, a Chinese temple, and a Hindu temple living peacefully side by side-the perfect example of how the many foreign religions that came to Southeast Asia shaped its communities and learned to coexist in harmony.
 See chapter 9.